Internal Communications Campaigns: How to Create Great Internal Comms Plans

 - Reinforcement: This is an ongoing process.
 Ideally, you want employees to enroll and take certain actions on an ongoing basis.
 So, it’s important to reinforce OE messages, continue to survey and share results, and track the data to measure success and shortcomings.

-STEP SEVEN: Measure as you go and at the end of your campaign.
+STEP SEVEN: Measure as you go and at the end of your internal communications campaigns.

 - Check the open rates on the open enrollment messages weekly.
 How do they compare to last year?
 What messages are doing really well?
 Who is opening these messages?
 Based on who is opening your content, what groups might need to receive a message again?
 What content is getting more likes and positive comments, and why?
 What content didn’t seem necessary?
 What messages did best?